Do I have to upload a PDF for KDP print?

 Outside margin minimums: no bleed at least 0.25", with bleed at least 0.375".

-Before styling, turn on formatting marks and clean the source so exports stay predictable.
+Before you style anything, turn on formatting marks and clean the source file so the export behaves predictably.

 2A) **Turn on formatting marks.**